ortoo/todo-hub/README.md

-# TodoHub - The GovernorHub Developer Test
+# TodoHub - GovernorHub & The Key Developer Test

 _This is the Typescript version of the test, if you want to have a go at the plain JS version, go to https://github.com/ortoo/todo-hub-js_

 ## Introduction

 TodoHub is a simple "todo list" application in need of some love and care.
 TodoHub in its current iteration has the ability to list todo items, as well as add new todo items, but in order for it to become usable it needs some extra functionality.
-Your job is to implement that extra functionaility, you are also welcome to dazzle us with any extras you have up your sleeve, within the time allocated.
+Your job is to implement that extra functionaility, you are also welcome to dazzle us with any extras you have up your sleeve.

-It is expected that this test will take around a maximum of 2 hours of your time to complete, plus the time you need for the often forgotten configuration and setup 'faffing'. _(We have all been there and have felt the pain, hopefully this **README** will reduce that pain to a minimum)_
+It is expected that this test will take around a maximum of 3 hours of your time to complete, plus the time you need for the often forgotten configuration and setup 'faffing'. _(We have all been there and have felt the pain, hopefully this **README** will reduce that pain to a minimum)_

+However, you are welcome to take as long as you need, we don't feel the need to add unnecessary time constraints.

 This **README** goes through a lot of details about this application and what we expect / are asking from you, but we must stress that we are more interested about the way you solve the problems, than your knowledge of the stack.